 The electric industry is by many measures the largest and most important industry in the United States, affecting every part of the economy and almost every part of private life.
 Providing electricity to every region as cheaply and reliably as possible is a task of incalculable importance to the Nation’s future.
 As FERC has at least partially recognized, accomplishing this task depends on opening the interstate transmission grid to robust competition among suppliers of electricity.
 See Pet.
 App.
 10a; 158a; 171a-172a; 558a.
-But if the decision below stands, no regulatory body, federal or state, will have the authority to regulate interstate transmissions for bundled retail sales, which as noted constitute about 77% of the use of the interstate grids.
+But if the decision below stands, no regulatory body, federal or state, will have the authority to regulate interstate transmission for bundled retail sales, which as noted constitute about 77% of the use of the interstate grids.

 The key fact is that the physical behavior of electricity does not follow or resemble the paths implied in contracts between buyers and sellers or in utility rate schedules.
 On the contrary, the electric energy on a grid can be pictured as a fluid in a pool to which every connected generation facility contributes and from which every connected user draws.
 Accordingly, since the transmission facilities in every state except Alaska, Hawaii, and part of Texas are interconnected into one of the two grids, every transmission over any part of either grid is in interstate commerce.
 Moreover, every public rule or private procedure for the use of any portion of the interstate grid to some degree affects every supplier’s and every user’s costs and ability to sell or receive reliable power.
 “Undue discrimination” by the owner of a part of the grid must be eliminated by FERC, or it cannot be eliminated at all.